 Most people feel some anxiety talking in front of others

-But for now, of course, we want to do the best we can and so that’s what you do, the best you can and not try to hit any kind of perfection.
+In any situation, just do the best you can and don’t try to hit any kind of perfection.
 Just give yourself permission to make mistakes and allow yourself to feel a little anxious if need be, as it is the actual worrying about making a fool of yourself that is making you more anxious.

-If we start to worry about being anxious rather than just allowing ourselves to be so, then the body senses that we are worrying, and so we tend to get even more anxious.
+If we start to worry about being anxious rather than just allowing ourselves to be so, then the body senses that we are worrying and the anxiety increases.
 Anxiety is nothing more than an energy shift in the body; it is nothing you can’t handle.
-When we accept that we may feel a little anxious and allow ourselves to do so, it tends to weaken pretty quickly as we are not putting another layer of worry about it on top.
+When we accept that we may feel a little anxious and allow ourselves to be so, it tends to weaken pretty quickly as we are not creating more of it.

 You could even say to your boss “I am a little out of my comfort zone here, but I will try my best”.
 I am sure that she would be very understanding and maybe even tell you about her own concerns.

-I have joined a few meet up groups in the past and most people who come for the first time are pretty nervous and unsure, but the regular people are really understanding and welcoming as they were all once in the same boat.
-I have never once seen anyone judge anyone negatively for feeling a little nervous.
+I have joined a few meet up groups in the past and most people who come for the first time are pretty nervous and unsure, but the regular people are really understanding and welcoming as they were all in the same boat when they first arrived.
+Also, I have never once seen anyone judge anyone negatively for feeling a little nervous.